wlangera/gcube-bcubed-hack/paper.md

 | `convertToPA()` | presence-absence map | `occurrences_from_raster()`? | `sample_observations()` |
 | `sampleOccurrences()` | sampled presence points | `virtual_occurrences_to_sf()`? | `add_coordinate_uncertainty()` and/or `grid_designation()` |

-This is currently not implemented in the package.
+This was mainly conceptual and not implemented in the package yet.

 ## gcube workflow example
 This is a basic example from the README which shows the workflow for simulating a biodiversity data cube using the **gcube** package.
 This is not the exact README example from the hackathon, but a cleaned version from the week after.
 It uses the exact code as developed during the hackathon, but at that time we did not have enough time to create a clean README example.

-The workflow is divided in three steps or processes:

-1. Occurrence process
-2. Detection process
-3. Grid designation process

 The functions are set up such that a single polygon as input is enough to go through this workflow using default arguments.
 The user can change